lena-dantoni/light_study/README.md

 # Light Study

 ### Description of the project
-The study of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc.
+This is the study of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc. The main factors studied are daylight factor (DF) and daylight autonomy (DLA).
+I am using Rhino with Ladybug and Honeybee for the daylight simulations.

 ### Parameters
 - Occupancy : 8am to 6pm 5 days a week